kourtneya/mkdocs/README.md

 MkDocs is a fast, simple and downright gorgeous static site generator that's geared towards building project documentation.
 Documentation source files are written in Markdown, and configured with a single YAML configuration file.
 Start by reading the [introductory tutorial](https://www.mkdocs.org/getting-started/), then check the [User Guide](https://www.mkdocs.org/user-guide/) for more information.

-- Python 3.12
-- MKDocs 1.6.1 at commit timestamp

 ## Getting Started
 This guide will assist with running your markdown project in docker.